-Gabriela has been Program Director of SVP since 2012.
+Gabriela has been Program Director of Sacred Valley Project since 2012.
 Born in Piamonte, a small village in Argentina, Gabriela graduated from the Universidad Nacional of Rosario with a degree in Psychology.
 Previously, Gabriela was the Director of the Santa Cecilia Center in Rosario, Argentina for six years.
 At this home-care and day-care center, she managed its child development programs focusing on youth with cognitive deficits and supported the program’s overall operation and growth.
 Throughout her career in psychology, she has maintained a focus on working closely with children with developmental disabilities while honing in on more specific areas of study such as the prevention and intervention of school and domestic violence, vocational orientation, and sports therapy for children with disabilities.

 As the program director, Gabriela manages finance, coordinates volunteers, oversees community and family relationships, and leads educational development, house policies, partnerships and general day to day operations of both dormitories.

 SVP believes that our girls can make their academic and professional dreams come true and that they need strong, female examples as guidance.
 The role of the house mother is to guide our students through the difficult decisions they face during adolescence and encourage them to make meaningful, impactful choices for themselves and their community.
 SVP believes that a well educated, indigenous role model for the girls is essential to their long-term success.

 Born in Lamay, a district of the province of Cusco, Kathiushca studied technical nursing and enjoys working closely with children.
 Kathiushca loves to share in the girls’ world and to help every aspect of discovering their true potential.
 She is most invested in learning about who they will become and how far they have come already